yshui/synergy-core/README.md

 Synergy
 =======
 Share one buggy mouse and one buggy keyboard between multiple computers.

-This is fork whose main goal is to remove licensing and paid features.
-And maybe improve it by fixing bugs.
+---

-**IMPORTANT:** The `master` branch of this repo will considered the "stable" branch.
-Since I use this repo as a way to share commits between computers I end up pushing commits that have not been able to be tested on multiple environments yet.
-This does not mean the `master` will be "stable" from bugs and building errors though.
-See the `activey` branch for more active changes and for more buggy behavior.
+This is fork whose main goal is to remove licensing and paid features (it's open-source so why not), fix a few bugs, and to make building a little better.

-**IMPORTANT:** This is repo is not in a stable state! **Please please please file issues if you have problems or questions.** Backwards compatibility not is something I value very much.
-Expect failing builds, incorrect OSX behavior as I don't have an OSX environment, and changing of settings/config paths.
+The `master` branch will be considered the "stable" branch.
+I use the `activey` branch to test and share commits between computers.

-**IMPORTANT:** Linux is probably the only completely supported platform at the moment.
-Using this on Windows cleanly requires a Synergy service to startup the synergyd.exe which is currently not created automatically.
-Feel free to create an auto-starting service for Synergy if you're on Windows.
+**IMPORTANT:** I don't have an evironment setup to test Apple macOS so expect building to fail completely.
+Feel free to contribute.

 This repository uses a submodule for [a testing framework](https://github.com/google/googletest) so to clone do this:
 ```